-Join Paul Trani for an in-depth discussion in this video Understanding CSS, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Understanding CSS, part of Dreamweaver CC 2015: Creating a First Website.

 I'd now like to give you a good understanding of CSS…because honestly I think it's the most exciting…part about the web because it enables me…to style the web, if you will.…And what is CSS?…Well, to put it simply CSS means…Cascading Style Sheets, and it's really just the language…that's used to describe the design,…the visual characteristics of your HTML.…And so it controls all of these visual properties…of your content, even including animation.…

 Just a quick example of what CSS looks like.…We can see it here, we see our h1 tag at the bottom,…Passionate about visual storytelling.…Well that text is going to be styled by the CSS above…so you can see it's going to make it the Lobster font,…give it a font weight, center the text, change the color…and give it a certain text shadow, all from CSS.…Now the benefits of CSS are more than just styling content…because the benefits of CSS really allows us to separate…the visual properties from the content…so you don't have, say a text content…intermingled with CSS, you can have that CSS separate,…